 There has been a lot of talk about gel and shellac manicures, or “no chip” manicures, and whether or not they are really good for your nails.
 Whatever side of the argument you’re on, the truth of the matter is they are still a hot commodity.
-So, for those of you who would rather give up their morning Starbucks run than go without a great gel mani, you know how hard it is to take off your old manicure to replace it with the fresh coat.
+So, for those of you who would rather give up their morning Starbucks run than go without a great gel mani, you know how hard it is to take off your old manicure to replace it with a fresh coat.
 Just in case you decide to skimp on the salon time or if you’re in a jam, we’ve compiled a cheat list for you to get the polish off yourself (at home) without harming your nails.

 Remember – never, ever peel off your no chip polish – even if it’s chipping and you really, really want to.
 It adheres to your nail and will most likely peel off a layer of your nail with it.
 Now with that fun warning, read on for safe removal tips (at home)!